cwray-tech/cwray-tech/README.md

 # Chris Wray

 I'm a software engineer for a health and wellness startup called The St James.
 I work on our API that serves 4 different frontends, and I get to work on our web frontends as well.
 Our tech stack is Laravel (PHP), MariaDB, and Redis on the backend.
 On the Frontend we use NuxtJS and Vue 3 with TypeScript.
+All my work for The St James is tracked in BitBucket.

 I really enjoy building products that help people with their work.
 One project I've had the pleasure of spearheading and building is a Nursery management application for my families farm.
 This app integrates with QuickBooks Desktop, and their entire nursery is managed through the app- like inventory, sales, customers, ect.
 I still work on this part time.